SamuelR827/Math350Lab2/README.md

     Predicted Cut Level for Degudent at ΔE00 = 1.8: 90.04147

     Predicted Cut Level for Zirkonzahn at ΔE00 = 1.8: 98.10153

----
+## Question 3

-3.)
 What cut levels should you include in your linear regression to best estimate your cut level corresponding to the acceptability threshold of ΔE00=1.8 μm?
 Explain your thinking. *This might be different for Degudent and Zirkonzahn.*